Fri.Feb 03, 2023

 Missouri State

 As we are getting further into the Spring 2023 semester, here at Missouri State University, we want to remind students of some important campus policies.
 Particularly, as the state of Missouri has recently passed new legislation regarding recreational marijuana use, we wanted to highlight University procedures surrounding marijuana and drug paraphernalia.
-Marijuana and drug paraphernalia are not allowed on the MSU campus whatsoever.
-This includes even if individuals possess a medical card.

 Medical 40